 Questions may be directed to Kelly Seipert at (435) 797-2809 or by e-mail to firstname.lastname@example.org.

-In all cases, continuation of the award for the following semester depends on satisfactory progress toward the appropriate degree and maintaining a minimum GPA of 3.5
+*In all cases, recipients must be registered for 12 credits per semester while receiving the award.
+Continuation of the award for the following semester depends upon satisfactory progress toward the appropriate degree and maintaining a minimum GPA of 3.5

 The awards are typically for one year and are available to new and continuing students.
 Applicants must be undergraduate majors in the Department of Mathematics and Statistics at USU, and registered for 12 credits or more per semester while receiving the award.